Duality for Clans: an Extension of Gabriel-Ulmer Duality: Introduction

-of $2$-categories which refines Gabriel--Ulmer duality by incorporating this additional information.
+of $2$-categories which extends Gabriel--Ulmer duality by incorporating this additional structure.
 On the right we have the $2$-category of \emph{clan-algebraic categories}, which are locally finitely presentable categories equipped with a well-behaved kind of weak factorization system (Definition \ref{def:cac}), while on the left we have a $2$-category of Cauchy-complete \emph{clans} (Definition \ref{def:clan}).
-Clans are categorical representations of GATs which can be viewed as a non-strict variant of Cartmell's \emph{contextual categories} (Definition \ref{def:cxtcat}), and are given by small categories equipped with a class of `display maps' representing type families, admitting certain (but not all) finite limits.
+These are categorical representations of GATs which can be viewed as a non-strict variant of Cartmell's \emph{contextual categories} (Definition \ref{def:cxtcat}), and are given by small categories equipped with a class of `display maps' representing type families, admitting certain (but not all) finite limits.